Hot Tips For Selling Your Condominium

 Get Your Condo FHA Mortgage Approved

-This one may be difficult but it will be well worth the effort if you can pull it off.
+This one may be difficult, but it will be well worth the effort if you can pull it off.
 There is a type of financing run by the Federal Housing Administration that is known as an FHA mortgage.
-The benefit of an FHA mortgage is the fact it allows a borrower to come up with only a 3.5% down payment.
+The benefit of an FHA mortgage is that it allows a borrower to come up with only a 3.5% down payment.

 Stage Your Condo Properly

 You can hire a professional stager, ask for help from your Realtor, or just do it yourself, but you need to make your condo look appealing to potential buyers.
 This means giving them space to see themselves making a home there.
-You need to get the place cleaned – thoroughly – and remove all the clutter.
+It would be best if you got the place cleaned – thoroughly – and remove all the clutter.